nanozuki/tabby.nvim/README.md

 ### Key mapping

 Tabby use native nvim tab, so you can directly use nvim tab operation.
-Maybe you can mapping some operation.
+Maybe you want mapping some operation.
 For example:

 ```lua
 vim.api.nvim_set_keymap("n", "<leader>ta", ":$tabnew<CR>", { noremap = true })